• Skip to primary navigation

 • Add almond butter, maple syrup and chocolate chips into a medium microwave safe bowl.
 Melt for about 45 seconds or very hot.
 Remove from microwave and stir well, until it becomes a smooth mixture.

 • Add almond flour, cocoa powder and salt.
-Stir well to make a make a smooth dough (use hands to finish shaping the dough smooth).
+Stir well to make a smooth dough.
+I like to use my hands to finish shaping the dough.

 • Divide dough into 6 portions.

-Working with one portion at a time, shape into a smooth ball.
-Form the ball into a oblong shape and then make one end pointed to form a mouse (refer pictures)
+Working with one portion at a time, shape it into a smooth ball.
+Form the ball into an oblong shape and then make one end pointed to form the body of a mouse.

 Finish mice